grinnell-cs/csc151-dh/_eboards/eboard36-2.md

 What did you take from the trees lab?

 * "I now know how to build and traverse trees using a binary tree library."
-    * We have three aspects of a node in a tree: value, left subtree, and a right subtree.
-* There are multiple representations of trees: Lists, Structs, (Vectors), (Hash Tables).
-They have some similarities and some differences.
-    * If we use library functions, things don't break if we change representation.
-(Data abstraction - don't assume things about the underlying representation.)
-* Although a leftmost tree and a rightmost tree print out the same using display-tree, they are different trees because the empty trees are on different sides.
-* We can use/write recursive procedures over trees (e.g., `traverse`).

 Questions
 ---------